lvlcfm/christopherfm.github.io/posts/redesign-as-reflection.md

 But then I looked up from my desk and there it was — The Clapperboard.

 Staring at me in the face this whole time since July 8th 2021.
-I didn't need to come up with something new, I only had to continue the process that I was already on by asking myself again — if my life is a movie, what would the script say?
+I didn't need to come up with something new, I only had to continue the process that I was already on by asking myself again — if my life is a movie and I am the main character, what would the script say?

 If my personal plot of digital landscape is an extension of that idea, what would it look like, what would it say?